 Minimum Penalties for Georgia DUI Second Offense

-You also going to have your photo published in the newspaper in the county where you reside or if you are from out of state in the county where you were arrested.
+Another harsh and embarrassing punishment is that you pay to have your photo published in the newspaper in the county where you reside or (if you are from out of state) in the county where you were arrested.

 These punishments for a DUI second offense are very severe and this is part of the law that is made in Georgia for purposes of deterring people from getting in trouble again.
 Without doubt, these DUI penalties can harm you, your job, your family and your future.
 THAT IS WHY WE HELP YOU FIGHT FOR A NON-DUI RESOLUTION.